nikiema394/TachiyomiSY/README.md

 ## Download
 Get the app from our [releases page](https://github.com/mannu691/TachiyomiSY/releases/latest).

+Pro Tip : Cola Manga is a good extension for raw manhua

 **Currently Only "Long Strip" reader mode is working** **Also "Save as CBZ Archive" option is not supported**